 Becoming a volunteer with the Baltimore County Department of Recreation and Parks is a three-step process: contact your local community office, apply and undergo a background check, and receive authorization.
 Learn more about the Volunteer Registration Program or follow the steps below to begin.

 Baltimore County Government is committed to facilitating the safety of participants who engage in activities and programs.
 This commitment is demonstrated through the Volunteer Registration Program.
-The program includes background checks on all applicants who wish to volunteer for programming sponsored or run by the Department of Recreation and Parks, recreation councils, nature councils, therapeutic recreation and PAL centers.
+The program includes background checks on all applicants who wish to volunteer for programming sponsored or run by the Department of Recreation and Parks, recreation councils, nature councils, therapeutic recreation and Recreation Activity Centers (RACs).

 The Volunteer Registration Program is not meant to take the place of family involvement in programming.
 It is meant to work in partnership with constituents to ensure that children and all participants enjoy programs and activities in a safe environment.

 Volunteer background checks are conducted by the National Center for Safety Initiatives (NCSI), a company specializing in background screenings for volunteers in youth sports.
 Background checks verify applicants’ identities and search local, national and international criminal records.
 The results of a background check determine a volunteer applicant’s eligibility to volunteer for our programs.

 Who Must Complete the Background Check

 All volunteers must complete a background check, including: